CSI-VITAP-Skill-Builders/syntax-surgeons/README.md

 - Status flow: OPEN → MATCHED
 - Real-time private chat between user and guide
 - Responsive UI using React

+## 🧠 How It Works

+- Users create doubts which are stored in the database
+- Doubts are marked as **OPEN** and visible to all guides
+- When a guide accepts a doubt, a locking mechanism ensures only one guide is assigned
+- The doubt status updates to **MATCHED**
+- A real-time chat (via Socket.IO) is established between the user and the guide
+- Communication continues until the doubt is resolved

 ## 📁 Project Structure